 35.x.1 General

-Traffic originating from many real time applications has stringent latency requirements including not only very low average and worst-case values within certain reliability constraints, of the order of a few to tens of milliseconds, but also small jitter.
-Such traffic is referred as latency sensitive traffic in this subclause.
-The restricted target wake time (TWT) operation described in this subclause allows an AP to provide enhanced medium access protection and resource reservation in order to achieve more predictable latency, reduced worst-case latency and jitter with higher reliability for latency sensitive traffic.
+Traffic originating from many real time applications has stringent latency requirements including not only very low average and worst case values within certain reliability constraints, of the order of a few to tens of milliseconds, but also small jitter.
+Such traffic is referred to as latency sensitive traffic in this subclause.
+The restricted target wake time (TWT) operation described in this subclause allows an AP to provide enhanced medium access protection and resource reservation in order to achieve more predictable latency, reduced worst case latency and jitter, with higher reliability for latency sensitive traffic.

 It is optional for an EHT STA to support restricted TWT.
-An EHT STA with dot11RestrictedTWTOptionImplemented equal to true shall set:

-— The Restricted TWT Support subfield to 1 in the EHT Capabilities element; otherwise set to 0.
+An EHT STA with dot11RestrictedTWTOptionImplemented equal to true shall setthe Restricted TWT Support subfield to 1 in the EHT Capabilities element; otherwise set to 0.

 A non-AP EHT STA establishes membership in restricted TWT schedules via negotiation with its associated EHT AP as described in 26.8.3 (Broadcast TWT operation) with additional rules defined in 35.x.3.2 (Restricted TWT agreement setup).
 An EHT AP with dot11RestrictedTWTOptionImplemented equal to true may announce one or more restricted TWT service periods (SPs) as described in 35.x.3.3 (Restricted TWT SPs announcement).
-The channel access procedure for EHT STAs when restricted SPs are announced shall follow the rules as described in 26.8.3 (Broadcast TWT operation) with additional rules defined in 35.x.3.4 (Channel access rules for restricted TWT SPs).
+The channel access procedure for EHT STAs when restricted TWT SPs are announced shall follow the rules as described in 26.8.3 (Broadcast TWT operation) with additional rules defined in 35.x.3.4 (Channel access rules for restricted TWT SPs).

 35.x.2 Restricted TWT agreement setup